While the weather outside is frightful, this list of car hacks is nothing short of delightful (if we do say so ourselves).

 2. Use a whiteboard eraser to defog your windows.

 Rather than using your sleeve or a mysterious tissue that’s appeared on the back seat of the car, did you know that a whiteboard eraser is just as effective at clearing the condensation off your car windows?
-The rumours are true.
+The rumours of such beneficial car hacks are true.
 If you’ve got a spare whiteboard (or even chalkboard) eraser floating around the house, stick it in the glove box for ease of use the next time your windows need defogging.
 Critics are saying it works better than a cloth, but we’ll let you figure that one out for yourself.

 3. Keep a bag of cat litter in the boot for traction in the snow.